gsoosk/Encrypt-Bitmap/README.md

 3. get key from user and make a random string using that key belong seed
 4. . for every square :

-5. choose one square using random seed
+  a. choose one square using random seed
-6. read LSB and adding to string
+  b. read LSB and adding to string
-7. repeat 4 until seeing \n
+  c. repeat 4 until seeing \n

 and save message into disk.